Judit Prat

 • Together with Chihway Chang, we created an infographic for the Dark Energy Survey, which you can find below.
 Jan 2021.

 I like taking minimalist pictures.
-I am also very excited to announce that I will be publishing a photography book with Trope.
-The book will be named Chicago Colors and will be coming out in the Fall of 2024 :) Here's a selection of my favorite photographs.
+I am also very excited to announce that I have just published a photography book with Trope.
+The book is called Chicago In Color and and it can already be ordered online.
+After October 15 it will also be available in bookstores in the Chicago region and in some places in the Midwest.
+Here's a selection of my favorite photographs:

 ChicagoColors